Introduction to Image Recognition

 To evaluate our collection of predicted masks, we'll compare each of our predicted masks with each of the available target masks for a given input.

-A true positive is observed when a prediction-target mask pair has an IoU score which exceeds some predefined threshold.
+A true positive is observed when a prediction-target mask pair has an IoU score that exceeds some predefined threshold.

 A false positive indicates a predicted object mask had no associated ground truth object mask.